jondkelley/python_resume/README.md

 ##### The architecture

-A simplified component diagram of this architecture is below which should give you an idea of how the codebase works, even if you're not technical.
+A simplified component diagram of this architecture is below which should give you a simplified idea of how the codebase works, even if you're not technical.

 ![](conceptual_architecture_small.jpg)